Medicine Bowls (a.k.a Browns River Falls), Courtenay, Comox Valley, BC

 (*Caution: We’re told the water levels can get perilously high at times.
 When we visited in late July the waterfall was a tranquil trickle and obviously not a risk.
 If it’s a rampaging rush don’t risk jumping.
 Stay dry and simply enjoy the sights.)

-Around the upper Medicine Bowls, there are quite a few nice rocks around to sunbathe and dry off on before finally returning to your car and whatever further adventures await you in the Comox Valley or beyond.
+Around the upper Medicine Bowls, there are quite a few nice rocks around to sunbathe and dry off on before finally returning to your car and continuing on to whatever further adventures await you in the Comox Valley or beyond.